bogdanraonic3/OOD_Detection_ScientificML/README.md

 - The dataloader for the brain segmentation task is located in dataloader/dataloader.py.
 - The inference for segmentation is done with the predicted masks, in the same way as in regression inference.

-## 🔹 1D Experiments
+## 🔹 Other 1D Experiments

-For running 1D experiments, please use the provided Jupyter notebooks:
+For running other 1D experiments, please use the provided Jupyter notebooks:

-- `1d_notebooks/notebook_1d_diffusion.ipynb`
 - `1d_notebooks/notebook_1d.ipynb`